hpi-dhc/devicely/inst/paper.md

 Different wearables come with different data formats which require different preprocessing steps.
 However, it should be easy for scientists to add data from a new wearable to an existing pipeline and easy for developers to add a new wearable to the **devicely** package.
-We achieved both by encapsulating data preparation for each wearable behind commmon methods: reading, deidentifying and writing data.
+We achieved both by encapsulating data preparation for each wearable behind common methods: reading, deidentifying and writing data.

 After reading, the data is accessible through the reader in common formats such as dataframes.
 Deidentification is achieved by timeshifting the data, either by providing a shifting interval or randomly.